 - a.
-All people involved in the transportation of fish must be familiar with, and transport fish in accordance with all relevant legislation.
+All persons involved in transportation of fish must be familiar with, and transport fish in accordance with all relevant legislation.

 - b.
-Transport operators must ensure that all people involved in the transportation of the fish have a copy of the current version of the 'HFAC Welfare Standards for Farmed Atlantic Salmon' at each site or vehicle and:
+Transport operators must ensure that all persons involved in the transportation of the fish have a copy of the current version of the 'HFAC Welfare Standards for Farmed Atlantic Salmon' at each site or vehicle and:

 - 1. are familiar with its content:

 - 2. understand and apply its content;

 - c.
 All staff working with, or handling fish must be:

 - 1. trained and competent;

 - 2. aware of their duties;

 - 3. aware of any welfare risks involved;

 - d.
 Records of staff training must be kept and made available during the HFAC inspection and upon request.

-T 3: Transport planning
+T 3: Planning and communication

-There must be proper planning and orderly communication between all of those involved in transporting/harvesting/grading fish to avoid potential or actual delays and welfare issues.
-Planning records must include:
+There must be good lines of communication between all of those involved in transporting/harvesting/grading fish in order to avoid potential or actual welfare problems occurring with the fish.
+These communications must include the: